-- a) The section of investee for any investment shall be a competitive process. - b) Quotations shall be invited in the manner specified above, from at least three eligible investees for the terms for which the investment is to be made. - c) In the event of one of the investees offering a more beneficial rate for an alternative term, the other investees initially invited to quote should be approached for their rates on the alternative term as indicated in the preceding paragraphs. - d) Credit worthiness should form part of the evaluation of investees.
-Msunduzi Municipality shall invest only with investees having a favourable investment grade rating, as determined in paragraph 1.6. - e) Msunduzi Municipality may not invest with an investee whose credit rating was downgraded as a result of such investee's own financial operations.
+- a) The selection of investee for any investment shall be a competitive process. - b) Quotations shall be invited in the manner specified above, from at least three eligible investees for the terms for which the investment is to be made. - c) In the event of one of the investees offering a more beneficial rate for an alternative term, the other investees initially invited to quote should be approached for their rates on the alternative term as indicated in the preceding paragraphs. - d) Credit worthiness should form part of the evaluation of investees. - e) Msunduzi Municipality may not invest with an investee whose credit rating was downgraded as a result of such investee's own financial operations.